tannerhelland/photodemon-dot-org/about/index.md

 ### Contact me

-Patreon subscribers can submit comments at [PhotoDemon's Patreon Community page](https://www.patreon.com/photodemon/community).
+Patreon subscribers can submit feedback and requests at [PhotoDemon's Patreon Community page](https://www.patreon.com/photodemon/community).

-All other users can submit bug reports, feedback, or questions by [filing an issue on GitHub](https://github.com/tannerhelland/PhotoDemon/issues).
+All other users can submit bug reports, feedback, or suggestions by [filing an issue on GitHub](https://github.com/tannerhelland/PhotoDemon/issues).

+For anything else, you can reach me (PhotoDemon's author) at **tanner&lt;at&gt;photodemon.org**.
+Because this is a volunteer effort, I can't always promise a reply, but your email will always be read (...eventually).

+Thanks for reaching out!